SumiSastri/dev-blogs/docs/learn-to-code-getting-started/part2-what-coding-languages-to-learn.md

 ## What about more serious study?

-Conversion masters, online learning once you have a job is an important consideration for those who want to take the profession more seriously.
+Looking at  a conversion Masters program in computer science or online learning once you have a job is an important consideration for those who want to take the profession more seriously.

 A maths or physics degree, helps because early computer scientists were mathematicians or physics professionals.